 3. Whether the identity of the perpetrator is known

 Many jurisdictions only test kits in cases where the assailant is unknown, in the hopes of identifying a suspect through DNA evidence.
 Rape kit testing, however, has significant value beyond identifying an unknown suspect.
 Testing rape kits can link unsolved crimes to a serial offender, confirm a suspect’s contact with a victim, corroborate the victim’s account of the attack, and exonerate innocent suspects.
 Acquaintance rapists may also be serial offenders, and they may have also committed crimes against people they don’t know.
 Testing every rape kit connected to a reported crime ensures that links between crimes will be made, regardless of the relationship between the victim and the perpetrator.

 On average, it costs between $1,000 and $1,500 to test one rape kit.
 Many kits never make it to a crime lab in the first place and instead spend years—even decades—sitting untested in police storage facilities.
 Lack of essential funding at multiple levels is often a factor in why kits go untested:

 - Crime lab resources.
 Public crime labs throughout the country have struggled to maintain sufficient funding and personnel in recent years, as technology has advanced and the demand for DNA testing has grown.
 In addition to rape kit evidence, crime labs may receive DNA samples from hundreds, or even thousands, of crime scenes each year.
 As a result, many labs have exceedingly long turnaround times—sometimes years—for testing DNA evidence, including rape kits.

 - Police resources.
-Law enforcement agencies often lack the technology to track untested rape kits and the personnel needed for shipping or transporting untested kits to a crime lab in a timely manner.
-These agencies further lack resources and staffing to investigate and follow up on leads resulting from rape kit testing.
+Law enforcement agencies often lack the technology to track untested rape kits, as well as the personnel needed to ship or transport untested kits to a crime lab in a timely manner.
+Many also lack the staffing resources necessary to investigate or follow up on leads that arise from the rape kit testing.